Native support of Behat in PhpStorm includes:

 In the Test Runner area, appoint the configuration YML file to use for launching and executing scenarios.

-By default, Behat looks for a behat.yml configuration file in the project root folder or in the config folder.
+By default, Behat looks for a behat.yml or behat.yml.dist configuration file in the project root folder.
 You can appoint a custom configuration file.

 Select the Default configuration file checkbox to specify your own YML configuration file.
 This file will be later used as default in all Behat run/debug configurations.

-For information about writing Behat features, refer to the Behat Documentation.
+For more information about writing Behat features, refer to the Behat Documentation.

 Run or debug Behat tests

-In the Project tool window, select the feature file to run your tests from and choose Run '<feature file>' or Debug '<feature file>' on the context menu of the selection:
+In the Project tool window, select the feature file to run your tests from and choose Run '<feature file>' or Debug '<feature file>' from the context menu of the selection:

-PhpStorm generates a default run configuration and starts a run/debug test session with it.
+PhpStorm generates a default run configuration and starts a run or debug test session with it.

 Save an automatically generated default configuration